envisioning/vocab/vocab/Self-Correction.md

 ---
 category: CORE, ARCH
+generality:
+- 0.8
+- 0.805
+- 0.81
+- 0.815
+- 0.82
+- 0.825
+- 0.83
 slug: self-correction
 summary: An AI system's ability to recognize and rectify its own mistakes or errors without external intervention.
 title: Self-Correction
 ---